Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Matrix Groups

 \begin{protocol} Let $X \in R$ and $Z \in R^{*}$ be public elements. \begin{enumerate} \item Alice picks a secret integer $r\in \Z$ and publishes $Z^{-r} X Z^r$. \item Bob picks a secret integer $s \in \Z$ and publishes $Z^{-s} X Z^{s}$. \item The shared secret is $Z^{-s-r} X Z^{s+r}$. \end{enumerate} \end{protocol}

-In subsection 1, we provide a polynomial time reduction of recovering $r \in \Z$ to a set of $\mathcal{O}(n^2)$ DLPs.
+In subsection 1, we provide a polynomial time reduction to recover $r \in \Z$ to a set of $\mathcal{O}(n^2)$ DLPs.
 In subsection 2, we show how this enables a full cryptanalysis of the system proposed in \cite{quat}.

 \begin{remark} Similarly to \cite{Freeman2004} (also mentioned in \cite{Menezes1997}) we will use an easy generalization of the Chinese Remainder Theorem (CRT) for systems of equations of the form $x \equiv x_i \pmod {\theta_i}, 1\leq i\leq s$, where the $\theta_i$ are not necessarily coprime, but a solution is required $\pmod \theta:=\lcm_i \theta_i$.
 Write $\theta=p_1^{e_1} \ldots p_t^{e_t}$ as the prime factorization of $\theta$.
 For each $j \in \{1,\ldots, t\}$, let $\emptyset \neq \mathcal{I}_j\subseteq \{1,\ldots, s\}$ denote the list of indices $i$ such that $p_j^{e_j} \mid \theta_i$.
 If a solution $x$ to the original system of equations exists we have $x_i-x_{i'}= 0 \pmod {p_j^{e_j}}$ for each $i,i' \in \mathcal{I}_J$ and $x=x_{i_0} \pmod {p_j^{e_j}}$ for any $i_0 \in \mathcal{I}_j$.
-So if a solution exists, we can translate the original system to one where the moduli are coprime, and so can be solved with the CRT. \end{remark}
+So, if a solution exists, we can translate the original system to one where the moduli are coprime, and so can be solved with the CRT. \end{remark}